-- Enable comments and select who can add/view comments.
-The options are ‘All users’ and ‘Users with modify permission’
+Enable comments and select who can add/view comments.

-Once the Comment feature is enabled, users can add and view comments in the event viewer, the event editor, and the event page.
-Users with read-only access to the event or the calendar can add comments as well.
+If you’ve chosen to allow All users to view comments, users with read-only access to the event or the calendar can add comments as well.

 When adding a new comment, the user is asked to enter name and/or email address.
-Only one of these fields needs to be completed.
+Only one of these fields is required.